averystraumann/averystraumann/README.md

 - 👀 I’m interested in ... game development
 - 🌱 I’m currently learning ...
 Java, C, & C#
 - 💞️ I’m looking to collaborate on ... anything!
-- 📫 How to reach me ... averystraumann@icloud.com :D
+- 📫 How to reach me ... avery.straumann@mail.mcgill.ca :D

 <!---
 averystraumann/averystraumann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.